Skip to main content

 Teaching Linear Algebra with C++20 Concepts

-elementa exists to teach three things simultaneously: linear algebra, modern C++, and numerical computing.
-Every design decision prioritizes clarity over cleverness.
+Because none of them are trying to teach. elementa exists to teach three things at once: linear algebra, modern C++, and numerical computing.
+Every design choice prioritizes clarity over cleverness.
 The code reads like a textbook that happens to compile.

 The Matrix Concept

-C++20 concepts let us express “what a matrix is” as a compile-time contract.
-Here’s the core definition:
+C++20 concepts let you express “what a matrix is” as a compile-time contract:

 template <typename M>